AmbiqAI/nnse/python/README.md

     deactivate
     ```
 ## Dataset
-You need to download the required dataset.
-Please read the licenses carefully.
-Please see [here](../docs/README.md).
+Before working on training SE model, we need to download the required datasets.
+Please read on their license agreements carefully in [here](../docs/README.md).
 ## Quick start
 We provided the 3 already trained models.
 The user can directly try on it. \
 `Small size model:` `~100k` parameters